niranjankaruna/Google-sheet-Encryption-Decryption/README.md

-# Google-sheet-Hashing
+# Google-sheet-Encryption-Decryption
 Content of google sheet is hashed with CryptoJS

-## Configuration for hashing sheets:
+## Configuration for Encrypting sheets:

 Open Google sheet
 Rename the sheet name from 'Sheet1' to 'Decrypted'